nguyentrituan/portfolio_data_science/README.md

 ![image](https://github.com/nguyentrituan/portfolio_data_science/assets/121095339/59bb93a6-e043-41b7-ba45-e98128be6b99)

-## Kaggle Competition - Prediction Interval for Birth Weight
+## II.
+Kaggle Competition - Prediction Interval for Birth Weight

 I have had the opportunity to participate in a Kaggle competition, and we ranked in the top 10 on the leaderboard (Team: Triple Tiger).